Regency Acts: Regency Act 1840

-By 1840, Queen Victoria had married her cousin, Prince Albert of Saxe-Coburg-Gotha and soon gave birth to Princess Victoria.
+By 1840, Queen Victoria had married her cousin, Prince Albert of Saxe-Coburg and Gotha and soon gave birth to Princess Victoria.
 It was expected that the Queen would have many other children; however, they would be in minority for at least the next 18 years, and Parliament again would have to provide for a regent in the event of Victoria's death.
 The previous Lords Justices Act 1837 would not apply to the Queen's children, as they resided in the UK.
 Parliament therefore passed the Regency Act 1840 (3 & 4 Vict. c.
 52), which provided for Prince Albert to rule as regent until the eldest son (or daughter, if no sons) reached the age of 18.
-The Act did not require a Regency Council to operate alongside Prince Albert, which potentially gave him more power than earlier proposed regents.
-The Act was fairly controversial at the time, as the British people were suspicious of Prince Albert, and he was generally unpopular in Parliament.
+The act did not require a Regency Council to operate alongside Prince Albert, which potentially gave him more power than earlier proposed regents.
+The act was fairly controversial at the time, as the British people were suspicious of Prince Albert, and he was generally unpopular in Parliament.
 However Victoria lived until 1901 (thus her surviving children were adults by then), and in any case, Albert predeceased her and so he did not become the regent.

-The Act would have prohibited the monarch from marrying during the regency without written consent from the Regent and both houses of Parliament and made it high treason to marry the monarch without such consent, or to assist in or be concerned in the marriage.
-The Act also prohibited the regent from giving royal assent to a bill to change the line of succession to the throne or a bill to repeal or alter the Act of Uniformity 1662 or the Scottish Protestant Religion and Presbyterian Church Act 1707.
+The act would have prohibited the monarch from marrying during the regency without written consent from the Regent and both houses of Parliament and made it high treason to marry the monarch without such consent, or to assist in or be concerned in the marriage.
+The act also prohibited the regent from giving royal assent to a bill to change the line of succession to the throne or a bill to repeal or alter the Act of Uniformity 1662 or the Scottish Protestant Religion and Presbyterian Church Act 1707.

 Regency Act 1910

-In 1910 King Edward VII's son, King George V, succeeded to the throne.
+In 1910 King Edward VII's son, King George V, acceded to the throne.
 However, his children were all under the age of 18.
 Therefore, Parliament passed the Regency Act 1910 (10 Edw.
 7. & 1 Geo.
 5. c.
-26) in 1910, that named the king's consort, Queen Mary, as regent.
+26) in 1910, that named the king's consort, Queen Mary, as regent-designate.
 No regency council was provided for, following the Regency Act 1840.
 As in previous legislation, this Act again prohibited the regent from giving royal assent to a bill to change the line of succession to the throne or a bill to repeal or alter the Scottish Protestant Religion and Presbyterian Church Act 1707.

 Once again, the provisions of this act never came into operation, as the Prince of Wales was well over 18 by the time George V died.